ttscoff/mdless/README.md

 Font and color settings are set using a string of color names and modifiers.
 A typical string looks like `b red on_white`, which would give you a bold red font on a white background.
 In the YAML settings file there's no need for quotes, just put the string following the colon for the setting.

+You can also use 3 or 6-digit hex codes in place of color names.
+These can be prefixed with `bg` or `on_` to affect background colors, e.g. `bgFF0ACC`.
+The codes are case-insensitive and can be combined with emphasis modifiers like `b` or `u`.

 Some extra (non-color) settings are available for certain keys, e.g. `pad_char` to define the right padding character used on level 1 and 2 headlines.
 Note that you can change the [Pygments](http://pygments.org/) theme used for syntax highlighting with the code_block.pygments_theme setting.
 For a list of available styles (assuming you have Pygments installed), use `pygmentize -L styles`.

 The display of characters around emphasis and code spans can be configured.
 By default, the surrounding character for bold is `**`, italic is `_`, and code span is \`.
 You can leave these keys empty to not display characters at all.
 For triple-emphasized text, the text will be surrounded by italic and bold characters, in that order.